"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 As we will discuss in Revelation 11:2-3, the timing of the Trumpet and Bowl judgments fits with the 42 months that the Gentiles trample Jerusalem, after the two witnesses arrive right before the middle of the Tribulation.
 This also makes more sense logically, in that the worst of the judgments occur in the second half of the Tribulation, which Jesus characterized as "great tribulation, such as has not been since the beginning of the world" (Matthew 24:21).

 This view is in contrast to the popular belief that places two-thirds of the judgments in the first half of the Tribulation, with the last third of the judgments spread over the last half, which would leave the inhabitants of the earth without water for years due to the second and third Bowl judgments (Revelation 16:3-4).
-Surely "no flesh" could survive (Matthew 24:22) if the Bowl judgments are not reserved for the final days to weeks of the Tribulation due to their extreme severity.
+Surely "no flesh" could survive (Matthew 24:22) if God does not reserve the Bowl judgments for the final days to weeks of the Tribulation due to their extreme severity.
 Pouring out the Bowl judgments in the final days of the Tribulation resolves this issue and fits with the "half hour of silence" covering the first half of the Tribulation, or "Daniel's 70th Week," with the Trumpet judgments covering most of the second half as shown below:

-Still, 3 ½ years with no judgment directly from God will not bring peace on earth.
+Still, 3 ½ years with no judgment directly from God will not bring peace on the earth.
 When God withdraws, He turns people over to their reprobate or "debased" minds and they self-destruct (Romans 1).
 We see the evidence of this in the rise of the harlot religion "Babylon the Great" and its subsequent destruction by the antichrist.
 People will turn their backs on God, and instead follow after a harlot religion to try to fill their religious void, while appealing to the flesh in mystic worship, which serves to satisfy their "vile passions" (Romans 1:24-26).
-In response, God gives them over to this harlot religion, which is later destroyed by the beast, or antichrist, who enslaves them (Revelation 17).
+In response, God gives them over to this harlot religion, which the beast, or antichrist later destroys, and then enslaves them himself (Revelation 17).

 Revelation 8:2 - And I saw the seven angels who stand before God, and to them were given seven trumpets.